orsonteodoro/oiledmachine-overlay/README.md

 *games-misc/libmaker - This is the Library editor for ENIGMA and GameMaker.
 It was written in Java.
 More information can be found at https://enigma-dev.org/docs/Wiki/Library_Maker.

-TODO (NOT COMMITED):

-Big binary only package will have storage space checks.
-Alice2, Alice3, xilinx-ise-webpack, and modelsim will be updated.

 *dev-embedded/xilinx-ise-webpack - Ebuilds that help installing it on Gentoo systems.
 It is fetch restricted so you need to register to download it.
 Xilinx ISE is an IDE used to program FPGAs in VHDL for example.
 You also need around 24.128G of free space and several hours of install time because it has to transfer the file from /usr/portage/distfiles to the /var/tmp/portage/${CATEGORY}/${PF}/tmp folder to mark it executible, unpacks the package into /var/tmp/portage/${CATEGORY}/${PF}/image, then checks the libraries for TEXTRELS and execstack checks for hundreds of libraries, then dumps it finally to the system.
 The build will also install wrapper scripts ise64 or ise32 for dmenu.
 It will install a desktop menu item as well for xfce4 and other popular desktops.
-This is almost done.

 *dev-embedded/diligent-adept2-runtime - Ebuilds that help install it on Gentoo systems.
+The original installer did not recognize the 4.x kernels and did not install udev rules in the recommended place in /lib/udev/rules.d.

 *dev-embedded/diligent-plugin-xilinx - Ebuilds that help install it on Gentoo systems.
 It requires dev-embedded/xilinx-ise-webpack and dev-embedded/diligent-adept2-runtime.
 The ebuilds will automatically check for dependencies.

+TODO (NOT COMMITED):

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.
 It is currently on indefinite hold.